thismarvin/pystocks/README.md

 ![Image of Program](https://github.com/thismarvin/pystocks/blob/master/Preview.png)

 ## Features
-The program uses realtime stoack data provided by [Alpha Vantage](https://www.alphavantage.co/) to suggest entry and exit points for potential stock trades.
+The program uses realtime stock data provided by [Alpha Vantage](https://www.alphavantage.co/) to suggest entry and exit points for potential stock trades.
 A visualization of the target stock's pricing and various technical indicators is rendered to a simple GUI made using python's tkinter.
 Optionally, the program can be linked to a [Twilio Account](https://www.twilio.com/), and any suggest trades can be sent directly to your phone via SMS.

 ## Strategy
 The strategy mainly revolves around the MACD indicator, but also takes advantage of the RSI indicator and a long EMA.